mastro35/thepythoncorner/_posts/2016-12-6-object-serialization-python-pickle.md

 my_new_object = pickle.loads(my_custom_pickle)
 ```

 The problem when you have unpicklable object in the hierarchy of the object you want to pickle is that this prevents you to serialize (and store) the entire object.
-Fortunately, Python offers you two convenient methods to specify what you want to pickle and how to re-initialize (during the unpickling process) the objects that you haven’t pickled before.
+Fortunately, Python offers you two convenient methods to specify what you want to pickle and how to re-initialize (during the unpickling process) the objects that you haven't pickled before.
 These methods are __setstate__() and __getstate__()

 For example: